Google

 I was wrong about the hybrids!

-However, hydrogen-powered cars are a long ways from being operational and eliminating our fuel shortage worries.
-They are presently estimating that it will be at least 2010 (2010 looks optimistic to me!) before the hydrogen-powered cars will be ready for the mass market.
-By that time, Peak Oil will almost certainly have us by the throat.
+However, hydrogen-powered cars are a long ways from being operational.
+The present estimate is that it will be many years before the hydrogen-powered cars will be ready for the mass market.
+By that time, the energy crisis will almost certainly have us by the throat.

 While we are waiting for the hydrogen-powered cars to be perfected, lets push the hybrid cars.
 They work and they are here now!